ifeanyiEz/casting_agency/README.md

 createdb casting_agency
 ```
 #### Initialize the Database
-In the app.py file uncomment the line that contains the function drop_and_create_all()on first run only.
+In the app.py file uncomment the line that contains the function drop_and_create_all() on first run only.
 This will initialize the database.
+Comment this line out after the first run.
 #### App Local Run
 ```
 export FLASK_APP=app.py